phogbinh/phogbinh/README.md

 ![i2k](i2k.png)
-`Idea is a combination of knowledge`
+`Idea is a combination of knowledge.`